Interviews with purpose-driven leaders who are dedicated to helping others and making a positive impact in the world.

 My call to action is for folks to join us outdoors.
 Just because we are called Latino Outdoors doesn’t mean that it’s only Latino community members who join us for our outings.
 We welcome everybody to celebrate the Latino experience in the outdoors.
 Anybody can join us for that.
 We have all sorts of activities all over the country, from just a regular day at your local park to hiking, climbing, biking, and rafting.
 I welcome everybody to join us and information can be found on our website.
 Additionally, we’re a nonprofit so we depend on the support of donations from individuals, other organizations, or companies to help us continue our efforts.

 At Orapin, we believe those who are working for the greater good should be known, supported, and celebrated.
 We help purpose-driven organizations generate consistent media coverage and thought leadership opportunities to increase awareness, influence, and impact.
-If would like to be featured in INSPIRED IMPACT™, reach out to hello@orapin.co.
+If you would like to be featured in INSPIRED IMPACT™, reach out to hello@orapin.co.